Installing GOAD on PROXMOX Part 1: pfSense

 • password: pfsense

-• The WAN interface configuration should match what you've already inputted, leave that as IP Address 10.0.0.2 /30
+• The WAN interface configuration should match what you already entered, leave it as IP Address 10.0.0.2 /30

-• Uncheck Block RFC1918 Private Networks but Block bogon networks
+• Uncheck Block RFC1918 Private Networks but check Block bogon networks

 • Leave LAN as 192.168.1.2/24